temez26/React-native-apps/Todo list/readme.md

 - Delete todos with a cool animation
 - Fun and interactive user interface

-## errors when user loads the app again and gets the todos from memory it raises error when trying to delete the todos

 ## Here is sample video of the Todoapp ⭐